ubccpsc/310/docs/26w1/materials/unit-01/index.md

 ## Where this is going

 By the end of week 5 you can diagnose a design, repair it safely, and test the result — all inside a codebase you own completely.
-[Part 2](../part-02/) asks what changes when you don't.
+[Unit 2](../unit-02/) asks what changes when you don't.